DapperArgentina/GoodFirstTicket/server/README.md

   2. Open a mysql terminal and run the commands in server/db/setup.sql one by one.
 This file contains the commands to create the database, create a user to interact w/ the db and create the tables necessary for the db.
 MAKE SURE TO CHANGE
   THE PASSWORD IN THE 2ND COMMAND
   3. Copy server/config.example.js and rename to config.js.
 Fill in your database credentials.
   4. Execute the following two files in order using node.
 This will reach out to the Github API and populate your database w/ live data.  server/fetchIssuesRepos.js and server/refreshRepos.js.
   5. View the repos and issues tables and make sure you have data.

 ###Dev Environment
-After setting your database up, you're almost ready to start working, just run npm install to install dependencies. `npm run start` will start the web server.
+After setting your database up, you're almost ready to start working, just run `npm install` to install dependencies, `npm run start` will start the web server.
 If you want to rerun the background data collection, you can either run the .js files manually as we did when setting up the database or run devops/data-processor.sh.

 ###Prod Environment
 Below are instructions for setting up a production environment, where the web server is always running and the background jobs